-Each year Jack Creek Preserve awards one or more scholarships to a Montana State University student working towards a career in natural resources.
+Each year Jack Creek Preserve awards scholarships to Montana State University students working towards a career in natural resources.
 The Preserve also provides science fair support to the Ennis Schools.

 MSU JACK CREEK WILDLIFE SCHOLARSHIP

 Each year, the Jack Creek Preserve Foundation awards one or more scholarships to a Montana State University student enrolled in natural resource conservation and management.

 Qualifications: The recipient must: 1) be a sophomore or junior enrolled in an MSU undergraduate program aimed at educating and training students for a career in natural resource conservation and management; 2) have completed at least two semesters at MSU and have a cumulative GPA of at least 3.0; 3) have a strong interest in wildlife/fisheries habitat and conservation; 4) an appreciation of the role of hunters and hunting in wildlife conversation in North America; and 5) have a commitment to a career in natural resource management.

 Applications for the Jack Creek Wildlife Scholarship are available the first week of September.
 Decisions are made by October 1.
 In 2018 Jack Creek Preserve provided 2 scholarships totaling $5,000.